Arizona Living Trust Rules and Law: What Are They?

 Do I Still Need a Will?

 Yes, you need a will, even if you have a living trust.
 Pour-over wills cover assets you do not have in your trust.
-You can designate assets in your will for transfer to your trust, but they must still go through court before the transfer of assets to the trust.
+You can designate assets in your will for transfer to your trust, but they must still go through court before the transfer of assets to the trust and follow the Arizona uniform probate code.

 Your trust attorney will ask you about creating a will as part of your estate plan.
 If you are meeting with a will lawyer in Chandler, they may recommend you include a living trust in your estate planning.

 The purpose of the trust is to protect your assets from probate.
-Items to consider feeding to your trust include:
+Items to consider when funding your trust include:

 You may transfer items into and from the revocable living trust at any time.
 Your personal property should be assigned to the trust as well.
 Some personal property may not have financial value but it may have personal value.
 You can also create a generation skipping trust that allows the assets in your trust to go to your grandchildren and on.